*GET AN EXTRA 10% OFF HEATING WITH CODE: RAD10

 Hinges

 To help give you the best fit for your toilet, look for adjustable hinges.
-Some seats also come with top fixing hinges and a handy "lift off" mechanism, which makes both installation and cleaning a breeze.
+Some seats are top fixing toilet seats, which means that they come with top fixing hinges and a handy "lift off" mechanism, which makes both installation and cleaning a breeze.

 Toddler seat